 - Farewell Lunch and wine tasting at Château Carbonneau, Pessac-sur-Dordogne

 We sample wines and eat lunch at one of the region’s wineries, Château Carbonneau, located between Saint-Emilion and Bergerac.
-Recently awarded International Best of Wine Tourism prize, this is a corner of New Zealand in the Sainte-Foy appellation, which is between Castillon and Bergerac.
+This winery is a corner of New Zealand in the Sainte-Foy appellation, which is between Castillon and Bergerac.
 Now on the third generation of New Zealand owners (with a French husband however), and a New Zealand winemaker, they produce elegant red, rosé and white wines that reflect the exceptional terroir of the Sainte-Foy Côtes de Bordeaux Appelation.
 The 100-hectare plus estate is also a working farm, with cattle, forest and some beautiful Bernese mountain dogs.
 (Overnight Bordeaux) BL